katie-barry44/barry-schnitzer2021PlosOne/README.md

 Spicer, M. E., K. F. Suess, J. W. Wenzel, and W. P. Carson.
 2018.
 Does salvage logging erase a key physical legacy of a tornado blowdown?
 A case study of tree tip-up mounds.
 Canadian Journal of Forest Research 48:976–982.

+I also would like to apologize in advance for how the code is formatted!
+I analyzed this data in 2014 and have never gone back to fully revise it and make it sensible.
+2021 Katie would write the code very differently.

+If you have any questions, please contact me (Katie Barry) at barry.kt[at]gmail.com